qe2qi/Ferns-Linux/README.md

 A modifed Roblox client for infinite condos with an unlimited runtime and no security risks.
 Use responsibly — this project is not affiliated with or endorsed by Roblox Corporation.

-> NOTE: Using this client with anactie RobloxPlayerBeta.exe, logged into a recent version of Roblox could cause an enforcement ban.
+> NOTE: Using this client with an active RobloxPlayerBeta.exe in your system that is logged into a roblox account could cause an enforcement ban.
+This is because the client used for Roblox is modified to fit with Fern's servers.
 Please use the client at your own risk.

 ---